gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 The paradox of the adaptive survey is that while each participant spends less time taking the survey, you are able to include more total questions in the survey, including those that do not apply to a large portion of the population, but are highly informative for some individuals.

-With enough questions and participants you could create a survey that selects the right questions to predict a huge range of target variables.
+With enough questions and participants you could create a survey that selects the right questions to predict a huge range of target variables.[^gwas]

-> It's like a [genome-wide association study](https://en.wikipedia.org/wiki/Genome-wide_association_study) for psychology -- something that must already exist in some form that I'm not aware of.[^gwas-lit-review]

 The vast majority of our questions don't even have to be good, but now and then we may uncover an unlikely gem of a question that is surprisingly predictive of some outcome.
 Maybe that outcome is something whimsical like "Which [Friends](https://en.wikipedia.org/wiki/Friends) character are you?"
 Or maybe it's something more scientific, "What is your [OCEAN](https://en.wikipedia.org/wiki/Big_Five_personality_traits) personality type?"